karoldavid/website-optimization/README.md

   [...]
 });

-Where possible, I calculate variables outside the For Loops, like the 5 phases:
+To save more scripting time, I calculate variables, where possible, outside the For Loops, like the 5 phases in the function updatePositions():

 function updatePositions() {
   [...]